 Sweaty feet are the result of sweat glands that are over productive resulting in excessive perspiration.
 Excessive perspiration is called hyperhydrosis.
-Sweaty feet are most common in adolescents and young adults.
-Why are some people so effected by sweaty feet?
+Sweaty feet are most common in adolescent children and young adults.
 Each of us has a set point for our metabolism.
 This set point is somewhat like the thermostat in our homes.
 Some folks have a higher set point than others and subsequently are more prone to perspire.
-In many cases, sweaty feet and hands may be due to anxiety, stress, hyperthyroidism, hypoadrenalism or excessive fluid intake.
+In many cases, sweaty feet and hands are due to anxiety, stress, hyperthyroidism, hypoadrenalism or excessive fluid intake.
 For others, sweaty feet are just a sign of their natural metabolic set point.

 Disorders of the sweat glands are commonly grouped into a category of conditions referred to as dyshydrosis.
 Hyperhydrosis, or excessive perspiration, is a type of dyshydrosis.
 Bromhydrosis is the term used to describe the odor associate with sweaty feet.
 The distinctive odor of smelly tennis shoes is actually caused by bacteria helping to decompose the perspiration and dead skin cells on the foot and those that are left in the shoe.